IEPF Claim & Recovery Process: A Step by Step Guide

 Key points about IEPF:

-Why Shares & Dividends got to IEPF?
+Why do Shares & Dividends go to IEPF?

 Any dividend that remains unclaimed for seven consecutive years is obligated to be transferred to the IEPF, per Section 124(5) of the Companies Act of 2013.